csitsociety/old-csit-website/_posts/2017-11-11-Reflecting-on-Meetup-of-the-Week.md

 layout: post
 title: Reflecting on Meetup of the Week
 author: Michael Swiatkiwsky
+excerpt: <p>My motivation for running Meetup of the week has been to encourage students to join me in pushing beyond the bare minimum required to get a degree, and to explore the myriad of career building opportunities available right at our doorstep.</p>

 ---

-My motivation for running Meetup of the week has been to encourage students to join me in pushing beyond the bare minimum required to get a degree, and to explore the myriad of career building opportunities available right at our doorstep.

 <!--excerpt-->